SUSE/sap_host_exporter/README.md

 ```

 For further details on SAPControl, please refer to the [official SAP docs](https://www.sap.com/documents/2016/09/0a40e60d-8b7c-0010-82c7-eda71af511fa.html) to properly connect to the SAPControl service.

 The exporter will expose the metrics under the `/metrics` path, on port `9680` by default.

-**Hint:**
-You can deploy a full SAP NetWeaver cluster via Terraform with [SUSE/ha-sap-terraform-deployments](https://github.com/SUSE/ha-sap-terraform-deployments);
-this exporter and the whole Prometheus monitoring stack will be automatically installed and configured for you.

 ### Configuration